Honoring Indigenous Veterans

 The Honoring Indigenous Veterans of Turtle Island Committee includes Indigenous veterans, educators, artists, advocates and allies who are committed to ensuring Indigenous Veterans are honored.
 The project furthers Tomaquag Museum’s mission to educate the public and promote thoughtful dialogue regarding Indigenous history, culture, arts, and Mother Earth.
 Tomaquag's Indigenous Empowerment Network (IEN), established in 2016, strives to eradicate poverty in the Indigenous Community of Rhode Island through education, cultural competency, job training, employment, small business incubation, addressing social justice and building equity through Tomaquag Museum and our ever expanding network of partners.

 Kutaputush, Thank you to all who have supported the t-shirt sales, raffle sales, donated and sponsored so far!
-We are currently at $56,000!
-We are hoping to raise a total of $65,000 for the monument and an additional four benches.
-Only $9,000 to go!
+We are currently at $78,000!
+We are hoping to raise a total of $80,000 for the monument and additional benches.
+Only $2,000 to go!

 Thank you to Travis Partington host of Oscar Mike Radio.
 To watch the show click link below: